Criminal Justice (BA and minor)

 Lee P. Brown had a long-time career in law enforcement, leading police departments in Atlanta, Houston and New York over the course of nearly four decades.
-During this time he helped to implement a number of techniques in community policing that appeared to result in substantial decreases in crime.
-In 1993, Brown moved to Washington, DC for a national appointment as the Director of the Office of National Drug Control Policy (or “Drug Czar”) under President Bill Clinton.
+During this time, he helped to implement a number of techniques in community policing that appeared to result in substantial decreases in crime.
+In 1993, Brown moved to Washington, DC for a national appointment as the director of the Office of National Drug Control Policy (or “Drug Czar”) under former President Bill Clinton.
 The Senate unanimously confirmed his appointment.
-Then in 1997, Brown was the first African-American to be elected mayor of Houston, Texas.
+Then, in 1997, Brown was the first African-American to be elected mayor of Houston, Texas.
 He was reelected twice to serve the maximum of three terms from 1998 to 2004.

-“Best wishes to you in your exciting assignment to establish a criminal justice program at HBU,” he said.
+“Best wishes to you in your exciting assignment to establish a criminal justice program at HBU,” Brown said.
 “I have had the opportunity to establish such programs at two universities.
 My experience showed me students will find the program to be both interesting and beneficial in their lives.
 Many students will appreciate the program because it will prepare them for rewarding careers in the criminal justice system.
 Others will take classes because the criminal justice system impacts all of us in one way or another.
-Learning about crime and society’s response to crime will benefit all students as they enter into their chosen careers in the community.
-I commend HBU for the decision to establish a criminal justice program and choosing you to develop it.”
+Learning about crime, and society’s response to crime, will benefit all students as they enter into their chosen careers in the community.
+I commend HBU for the decision to establish a Criminal Justice program and choosing you to develop it.”

 10 Granite Pillars Symbolize the Ten Commandments and are also symbolic of justice, law and order.
 They came from 16 columns which guarded the entrances to the Galveston County Courthouse erected in 1899, and behind which many, including W.C.
 Morris, Found Refuge during the Great Storm of 1900.
-The columns were donated to the University by Joella and Stewart Morris, who said, “May Their Beauty, Magnitude, and Simplicity Remind Us of The Ageless Message of the Word of God, The Bible.”
+The columns were donated to the University by Joella and Dr. Stewart Morris, Sr., who said, “May their beauty, magnitude, and simplicity remind us of the ageless message of the Word of God, The Bible.”